 The Fund's investment adviser, Krane Funds Advisors, LLC ("Krane" or "Adviser"), may invest up to 20% of its assets in investments that are not included in the Underlying Index, but which Krane believes will help the Fund track the Underlying Index.
 These investments may include equity securities and depositary receipts of issuers whose securities are not components of the Underlying Index, derivative instruments (including swaps, futures, forwards, structured notes and options), other investment companies (including exchange traded funds or "ETFs") and cash or cash equivalents (including money market funds).
 The other investment companies in which the Fund may invest may be advised, sponsored or otherwise serviced by Krane and/or its affiliates.
-The Fund will not purchase shares of a foreign investment company if it would cause the Fund to (i) own more than 3% of such investment company's voting shares; (ii) invest more than 5% of its total assets in such investment companies.
+The Fund will not purchase shares of a foreign investment company if it would cause the Fund to (i) own more than 3% of such investment company's voting shares; (ii) invest more than 5% of its total assets in such investment company; or (iii) invest more than 10% of its total assets in foreign investment companies.